High Templar Tech Limited Sponsored ADR Class A

 Is HTT overvalued in 2026?

-Looking at its own history, HTT is currently trading cheaper than 93% of the last 5Y on P/E. This places it in the 7th percentile of its historical range, a level that has historically coincided with attractive entry points.
+Looking at its own history, HTT is currently trading more expensive than 67% of the last 5Y on P/E. This places it in the 67th percentile of its historical range, a reasonable but unremarkable position.

 A standard DCF model does not produce reliable output for HTT under current conditions.
 For unprofitable or near-breakeven companies, revenue-based multiples such as EV/Sales and historical P/S percentile are more informative than intrinsic value calculations.